" />

 Engravings

-This is another gate of eight
+This is another one of the eight gates

 Here I am in a wooden bridge.